-For the financial year ended 31 December 2016 the company was entitled to exemption from audit under section 477 of the Companies Act 2006.
+For the financial year ended 31 December 2018 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.

-The directors acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements.
+The directors acknowledge their responsibilities for complying with the requirements of the Companies Act 2006 with respect to accounting records and the preparation of financial statements.

-The member has not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.
+The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.

-These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies' regime.
+These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies regime.